Have Questions?

 814-432-3466 x106

-Family Services and is a drug and alcohol rehab facility for people residing in Franklin, PA. and within the surrounding neighborhoods while struggling with a drug and alcohol use issue .
+Family Services and is a drug and alcohol rehab facility for people residing in Franklin, Pennsylvania and within the surrounding neighborhoods while struggling with a drug and alcohol use issue .
 It offers services like behavior modification, anger management, 12-step facilitation approach, trauma-related counseling, trauma therapy, motivational interviewing and more, that are in line with its philosophy of evidence based treatments that are proven effective.

 Family Services and believes in individualized care to ensure that their clients achieve the best possible results.
 The drug and alcohol rehab center has also specialized in other treatments like self-help groups, child care for clients children, co-occurring mental and substance abuse disorders, legal advocacy, transgender or (LGBT) clients, clients with HIV/AIDS - among many others.
 All these services are also offered by Family Services and in various settings like detox centers, long term rehab centers, inpatient rehabs, outpatient hospital programs, short term drug and alcohol rehab programs, as well as others.

 In addition, it has aftercare planning and other treatment methods designed to help you achieve lasting stability.
-These services have ensured that Family Services and has a special place within Franklin, Pennsylvania and its surrounding area, especially because they promote both positive short and long term outcomes for the people who enroll into this alcohol and drug rehab center.
+These services have ensured that Family Services and has a special place within Franklin and its surrounding area, especially because they promote both positive short and long term outcomes for the people who enroll into this alcohol and drug rehab center.
 Last but not least, Family Services and accepts private insurance, cash or self-payment, sliding fee scale, medicaid, medicare, state welfare or child and family services funds, other state funds and others.

 drug treatment program - Turning Point PA